cisco-open/jalapeno/docs/openshift_cli.md

 # OpenShift CLI
-Almost all of Voltron's infrastructure and services are deployed on an OpenShift cluster.
+Almost all of Jalapeno's infrastructure and services are deployed on an OpenShift cluster.
-Thus, the OpenShift CLI client must be installed, as 'oc' commands are used through the Voltron deployment process.
+Thus, the OpenShift CLI client must be installed, as 'oc' commands are used through the Jalapeno deployment process.

 ## Installation
 To install on CentosKVM, run: